smartsdk/mongo-rs-controller-swarm/README.md

 * `sh test/test-locally.sh`

 Tests starting with `ci-test` are designed for Travis CI, they won't run locally, unless you install as well a MongoDB Client.

+**N.B.:** at the moment tests assumes that nodes in the Docker Swarm cluster are named as in the scripts in the `utils` folder.

 ## To do
 - [ ] Support authentication to MongoDB